berssain/automation-scripts/email-automations/google-apps-script-manage-emails/README.md

 - The script processes a maximum of 10 emails per execution.
 This limit can be adjusted by changing the `max_emails` variable.
 - The script only processes emails sent to the specified accountant's email address within the last 7 days.
 - The script requires a specific format for the email subject to categorize the attachments.
 The format should include the document type in square brackets (e.g., `[Invoice]`).
+- This code only works for emails sent from a Gmail account, regardless of the receiver's email domain or email client.

 ## Warnings

 - Ensure that the Google Spreadsheet and Google Drive folder IDs are correct to avoid errors.
 - The script requires access to your Gmail, Google Drive, and Google Sheets.
 Make sure to review the permissions and security implications before running the script.
 - Handle sensitive information such as email addresses and document contents with care.
 Ensure that the script and its outputs are stored securely.
+- Be aware of Google Apps Script limitations such as execution timeouts and Gmail limitations like the number of reads and the number of concurrent mail processing (currently set to 10).

+## Testing and Implementation

+### Testing

+1. **Create Test Emails:**
+   - Send test emails to the specified accountant email address with subjects in the format `[DocumentType] Your Subject Here`.
+   - Attach some files to these test emails.

+2. **Run the Script:**
+   - Open the Google Apps Script editor where you have saved the script.
+   - Run the `main` function.
+   - Check the Google Spreadsheet for logged details and Google Drive for saved attachments.

+### Implementation

+1. **Automate Script Execution:**
+   - Open the Google Apps Script editor.
+   - Click on the clock icon to open the triggers page.
+   - Set up a trigger to run the `main` function at your preferred intervals (e.g., daily).

+2. **Monitor and Maintain:**
+   - Regularly check the Google Spreadsheet and Google Drive for any anomalies or errors.
+   - Adjust the script configuration as needed based on your requirements.

 ## Example